 Auto-flowering marijuana plants are naturally fast growers and you could harvest them in as fast as 8 weeks depending on the variety.
 But there will be times when you would notice that a plant or an entire batch of your plants grow slowly or much worse, could be wilting or dying.
-Here is a breakdown of the 10 reasons your auto-flowering plants’ seeds are growing slowly.
+Here is a breakdown of the 10 reasons why autoflower growing so slow.

 1. LOW-QUALITY SEEDS

-This could be the first reason why you are having auto-flowering seeds or plants that do not grow as fast as you’ve expected.
+This could be the first reason why autoflower growing so slow or plants that do not grow as fast as you’ve expected.
 Old seeds no longer have the same vitality as young seeds.
 So you better buy seeds only from a reputable seed dealer.

 2. WRONG SOIL